-- Conditions: Smallmouth bass are biting now that the water is warmer.
-Try throwing jerkbaits or rattletraps at midday.
-Also, continue to use traditional baits (worms and PowerBait) on the shoreline.
+- Conditions: Try throwing jerkbaits or rattletraps at midday.
+Anglers who use soft plastics in depths lower than 20 feet have caught several species of fish.
+Also, continue to use traditional baits (worms, PowerBait) on the shoreline.
 There are currently 20 yellow-tagged fish in the reservoir.
 If you catch one of these fish, measure it to the millimeter, and email the information to email@example.com.
-Also, be aware of rattlesnakes that may be basking in the sun near the shoreline.
-There have been sightings near Rock Cliff and at the Perimeter Trail.
-The reservoir is about 87 percent full, and water temperatures are in the upper 60s and lower 70s.
+Be aware of rattlesnakes near the Rock Cliff area.
+The reservoir is holding at 80 percent full, and water temperatures range from the mid to upper 60s.

 - Location: Wasatch County